 Let the Dog Make the First Move

-One of the best things about meeting new dogs is that you don’t have to make the first move to establish friendships with them.
+One of the best things about meeting strange dogs is that you don’t have to make the first move to establish friendships with them.
 So best let them approach you first whenever you encounter a strange-behaving one.
 This is especially helpful if they are protective of their personal space and privacy; by staying still, you let them sniff you out and decide for themselves whether you’re trustworthy or not.
 By the way, they’re more likely to take to you if you keep a calm demeanor and posture so don’t be too stiff and anxious when a dog approaches you.

 No Sudden Movements